City of Victoria Butler Book Prize

 - FIVE copies of the book.
 (One copy will be part of a display at Victoria City Hall.)

-- Entry fee. $25 per entry, payable by cheque to: The Victoria Book Prize Society
+- Entry fee. $25 per entry, payable by cheque to: Victoria Book Prize Society

-NOTE: Finalists were required to provide SEVEN additional copies for promotional purposes.
+NOTE: Finalists are required to provide SEVEN additional copies for promotional purposes.

 The Victoria Book Prize Society

 c/o Target Storage Ltd., 4 - 747 Princess Avenue

 Madeline Sonik, Afflictions & Departures in 2012